Table of Contents

 Once you’ve identified these goals, they will guide which metrics are most important in evaluating the effectiveness of your content.

-- Brand Awareness: Focus on metrics such as impressions, reach, and social media engagement.
+- Brand Awareness: Focus on impressions, reach, and social media engagement metrics.

 - Lead Generation: Track click-through rates from email campaigns or CTAs within blog posts that lead users toward conversion points.

 - Customer Retention: Monitor returning visitors’ behavior on-site using Google Analytics.
 This includes time spent on site per session and bounce rate trends over time.